-Vaude pride themselves on using sustainable materials such as organic cotton, merino wool and certified responsibly sourced leather.
+Vaude pride themselves on using ethical production and sustainable materials such as organic cotton, merino wool and certified responsibly sourced leather.

-By setting out with the intention to build a wholly sustainable outdoor clothing business, Picture Organic focuses on minimum impact, recyclability and durability for its products.
+By setting out with the intention to build a wholly sustainable outdoor clothing brand, Picture Organic focuses on minimum impact, recyclability and durability for its products.

-They're committed to wiping out fossil fuels from their business, from source materials to packaging, travel and shipping.
+They're committed to wiping out fossil fuels from their business, from source materials to packaging, travel and shipping, thus greatly reducing their carbon footprint.
 Understanding and being transparent about every step of the supply chain is important to Picture.

 A big US-based brand, REI runs as a co-operative, so tends to put people before profits.
 They invest in rewilding, promote second-hand gear and their products follow strong sustainability standards.
 They're proof that stewardship is key to overturning climate change.

 They believe that when people are more connected to nature, say through adventure, when they feel the benefits it can bring them personally, they will be more inclined to want to protect and preserve it.